- Save up to £200 on holidays in TUI Black Friday sale

 Recommended for Costa Rica

-The March weather guide for Costa Rica shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The March weather guide for Costa Rica (San Jose) shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

 How hot is it in Costa Rica in March?